 Pest description, fruit damage, and life cycle Adult SWD flies resemble common vinegar (pomace) flies and sometimes are referred to as small fruit flies.
 Common vinegar flies can be found in the kitchen, around compost piles or on fallen, decaying and rotting fruit in the garden.
 Vinegar flies are attracted to the smell of yeast, wine, or fermenting fruit.
 In the garden, most vinegar flies prefer rotting fruit that has fallen from the plant.
-Unlike common vinegar flies, SWD prefer ripe-to-overripe fruit hanging on the plant.
+Unlike common vinegar flies, SWD prefer ripe-to-overripe fruit.
 It can also be found on a range of non-crop hosts in surrounding vegetation, which make control more difficult.

 Identification At 0.125 inch (2-3 mm) in length, SWD flies can be confused with common vinegar flies, if not carefully examined.
 Because SWD and vinegar flies are closely related, identification can be difficult.
 Both have red eyes and a yellowish-brown amber colored body.
 Two key characteristics distinguish SWD from other common vinegar flies: 1) a black spot (sometimes dark, sometimes faded) near the leading top edge of adult male wings (females do not have wing spots), 2) the prominent saw-like ovipositor (used to insert eggs into fruit) on the female’s posterior end, and 3) the pupae of both sexes have two respiratory horns sticking out of the anterior end; each horn with a complete whorl of 6-8 fingers/points.
 Several dark, continuous bands are visible around the abdomen of both the male and female.
 A hand lens and good lighting are useful for seeing these characteristics.
 Note: if the female gets caught in a liquid bait (e.g., apple cider vinegar or yeast) within a monitoring trap, her ovipositor may extrude from the body (because of the liquid), thus aiding in the identification of female SWD.
 See references below.

-Symptoms from damage To recognize SWD damage on suspect fruit, look very closely for scarring or spotting on fruit surface; liquid exuding (when squeezed) out of scar/hole where eggs were laid; softening, collapsing and/or bruising of fruit at damage site; small white larvae and pupae that can be seen with naked eye if fruit is opened; and, under a microscope, two hair-like filaments sticking out of fruit where they are connected to a white egg within the fruit can sometimes be seen.
+Symptoms from damage To recognize SWD damage on suspect fruit, look very closely for scarring or spotting on the fruit surface; liquid exuding (when squeezed) out of scar/hole where eggs were laid; softening, collapsing and/or bruising of fruit at damage site; small white larvae and pupae that can be seen with naked eye if fruit is opened; and, under a microscope, two hair-like filaments sticking out of fruit where they are connected to a white egg within the fruit can sometimes be seen.
 See OSU Extension Bulletin EM 9021, Recognize Fruit Damage From Spotted Wing Drosophila (https://catalog.extension.oregonstate.edu/em9021).